Eschatologue/CM_wiki/docs/class/paladin/oathless.md

 *You use self-serving power to become a grey shade of the righteous Paladin you could have been.*

-As a Bonus Action, you gain the following benefits for 1 minute.
+As a **:rsc-b: Bonus Action**{ .rsc }, you gain the following benefits for 1 minute.
 Once you use this feature, you can't use it again until you finish a Long Rest.
 You can also restore your use of it by expending a level 5 spell slot (no action required).

-***Cunning Escape.*** You can take the Dash or Hide action as a Bonus Action.
+***Cunning Escape.*** You can take the Dash or Hide action as a  **:rsc-b: Bonus Action**{ .rsc }.

 ***Invisible.*** You have the Invisible condition.